PrefectHQ/prefect/README.md

 Once all components are running, you can view the UI by visiting [http://localhost:8080](http://localhost:8080).

-Please note that executing flows from the server requires at least one Prefect Agent to be running: `prefect agent start`.
+Please note that executing flows from the server requires at least one Prefect Agent to be running: `prefect agent local start`.

 Finally, to register any flow with the server, call `flow.register()`.
 For more detail, please see the [orchestration docs](https://docs.prefect.io/orchestration/).